mulesoft-assets/template-sfdc2sfdc-contact-broadcast/README.md

 ## errorHandling.xml<a name="errorhandlingxml"/>
 Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.

-# Testing the Anypoint Template <a name="testingtheanypointtemplate"/>

-You will notice that the Anypoint Template has been shipped with test.
-These devidi them self into two categories:

-+ Unit Tests
-+ Integration Tests

-You can run any of them by just doing right click on the class and clicking on run as Junit test.

-Do bear in mind that you'll have to tell the test classes which property file to use.
-For you convinience we have added a file mule.test.properties located in "src/test/resources".
-In the run configurations of the test just make sure to add the following property:

-+ -Dmule.env=test